gsoules/MkDocs/digital-archive/docs/plugins/avantadmin/avantadmin.md

 -   Provides a down-for-maintenance feature

 ## Configuration options
-AvantAdmin has the following configuration options.
+AvantAdmin has these configuration options:

+Item Type
+:   Specifies the name of the **Item Type** that will be used for every item in the installation.

 Maintenance
 :   When this option is checked, a `Down for maintenance` page will be displayed to public users to prevent
     them from accessing the site.
 Logged in users will not be affected.

-Item Type
-:   Specifies the name of the **Item Type** that will be used for every item in the installation.

 ## Dependencies
 The AvantAdmin plugin requires that the [AvantCommon] plugin be installed and activated.